DeepakKabdwal/DeepakKabdwal/README.md

 📍Currently located in Bhimtal, Uttarakhand.

-🎮 Currently working on web app that employ machine learning to detect the user's emotions.
+🎮 Currently working on something that does something and givesout some other thing.

 🌊 Previously worked on Games in Unity, and some facial recognition.